Babe Ruth

 Ruth's first manager Bill Carrigan was recognized in Cooperstown's Honor Rolls of Baseball

-Bill Carrigan played catcher for the Boston Red Sox for a decade from 1906-1916.
-He also served as the club’s skipper for seven seasons, four of which were in the capacity of player-manager.
-During that time he helped Boston win three World Series championships.
-The much-respected Carrigan also holds the distinction of being the first manager for the game’s greatest player — Babe Ruth.
+Bill Carrigan played catcher for the Boston Red Sox from 1906 to 1916.
+He also managed the team for seven seasons, four as a player-manager.
+During that time, he led Boston to three World Series championships.
+The respected Carrigan became the first manager for Babe Ruth, the game’s greatest playe

 The baseball landscape changed when Ruth was sold to the Yankees on December 26, 1919